ryanwonghc/blog/ryanwongblog/content/about.md

     description: "I enjoy building systems to increase my productivity and hold myself accountable for my progress."

 ---
-I am a proponent of data driven decision making and am passionate about using statistical and predictive analytics in order to extract meaning from data and improve the efficiency of complex processes.
+I am a graduate from the University of Michigan with a major in Industrial and Operations Engineering and a minor in Computer Science.
+I am a proponent of data driven decision making to solve dynamic problems and enjoy improving the efficiency of complex processes and systems.